quali-chat/quali-chat-android/docs/jitsi.md

 - Build the project and perform the sanity tests again.

-- Create a PR for project Element Android and add a changelog file `<PR_NUMBER>.misc` to notify about the library upgrade.
+- Create a PR for project quali.chat Android and add a changelog file `<PR_NUMBER>.misc` to notify about the library upgrade.